Ukrainian Auto Parts Supply Disruption Stops Car FactoriesUkrainian Auto Parts Supply Disruption Stops Car Factories

 Porsche’s main plant, which builds the 911 and 718 sports cars is unaffected so far, along with the Cayenne factory in Bratislava, Slovakia.
 “On the other hand, the company was forced to suspend Taycan production in Stuttgart-Zuffenhausen as of this Wednesday, March 9, initially until the end of next week,” Porsche said.

 The ferocity of the war suggests that the supply of these parts will not improve soon.
 “It is similar to what we have in the U.S. with the chip shortage,” observed Nick Klein, vice president and head of logistic specialist OEC Group’s mid-west office.
-“There are going to be a lot of cars sitting around waiting for a wiring harness,” he said.

 Ukraine is one of the top countries producing wiring harnesses, and its advantages were its own local natural resources for producing them and its proximity to customers’ assembly plants in Europe.
 Alternatives would come from Tanzania, China, or Mexico, he said, which brings up the matter of international shipping currently being expensive and unreliable.

 And for a cost-is-no-object manufacturer like a high-end car manufacturer, even air freight isn’t necessarily a solution, Klein cautioned.
-That’s because most air freight planes are currently engaged flying Covid vaccines around the world.
+That’s because most air freight planes are currently engaged in flying Covid vaccines around the world.